 Resistance and Support Levels

-Often, when looking at market graphs e.g. OHCL it may seem as though Bitcoin’s price cannot break through certain highs or lows.
-For example, you can witness Bitcoin’s price go up to $20,000 and then appear to hit a virtual “ceiling” and get stuck at that price for some time without breaking through it.
+Often, when looking at market graphs such as OHCL it may seem as though Bitcoin’s price cannot break through certain highs or lows.
+For example, you can witness Bitcoin’s price go up to $10,000 and then appear to hit a virtual “ceiling” and get stuck at that price for some time without breaking through it.

-In this scenario, $20,000 is the resistance level i.e. a high price point Bitcoin is struggling to beat.
+In this scenario, $10,000 is the resistance level – a high price point Bitcoin is struggling to beat.
 The resistance level is the outcome of many sell orders being executed at this price point.
 That’s why the price fails to break through at that specific point.

 The biggest mistake you can make is to risk more money than you can afford to lose.
 Take a look at the amount you feel comfortable with.
 Here’s the worst-case scenario: You’ll end up losing it all.
 If you find yourself trading above that amount, stop.
 You’re doing it wrong.

-Trading is a very risky business, and if you invest more money than you’re comfortable with, it will affect how you trade, and it may cause you to make bad decisions.
-Mostly, you may end up losing a portion of your money that you can’t do without.
+Trading is a very risky business.
+If you invest more money than you’re comfortable with, it will affect how you trade, and it will likely cause you to make bad decisions.

-Another mistake people make when starting out with trading is not having an action plan that’s clear enough.
+Another mistake people make when starting out with trading is not having a clear action plan.
 In other words, they don’t know why they’re entering a specific trade, and more importantly, when they should exit that trade.
-So clear profit goals and stop-losses should be decided before starting the trade.

 This is the most basic ground-rule for any crypto trader: NEVER leave your money on an exchange that you’re not currently trading with.
 If your money is sitting on the exchange, it means that you don’t have any control over it.
 If the exchange gets hacked, goes offline, or goes out of business, you may end up losing that money.